ISCHEMIC STROKE / PREVENTION

 - asymptomatic stenosis (very common)

-- with/without steal phenomenon (asymptomatic flow alteration in a vertebral artery) on the ultrasound
+- with/without steal phenomenon (asymptomatic flow alteration in a vertebral artery) on ultrasound

 - weakened pulse and lower blood pressure in the affected limb may be present with significant subclavian artery stenosis